top of page

 The Ceremony Itself

-You’ll likely be in a registry office (which may or may not be charming), or they’ll come to your venue at a set time, do the deed, and be on their way to the next one.
+If you've opted for a registrar, you'll likely be in a registry office (which may or may not be charming), or they’ll come to your venue at a set time, do the deed, and be on their way to the next one.

 A humanist ceremony?
 That’s a different kettle of confetti.